Courgette, Zucchini low calorie lunch

 4. Whilst the courgettes are cooking, micro plane your garlic and add it to the courgettes in a few different spots whilst cooking.
 Oven should have heated up now, so throw a handful of almonds onto the baking tray ( or put in a dish ) in the oven.
 Put the timer on for 5mins !

-5. Add a pinch of chili flakes to the courgettes and mix around.
+5. Add a pinch of cayenne pepper, or a little sprinkle of chili flakes to the courgettes and mix around.
 Keep an eye on the almonds… keep moving the courgettes around.
 About 5 mins later take the almonds out – they should be browned but not black.
 Take the courgettes off the heat – they should be all cooked.